Swapnil-ingle/Swapnil-ingle.github.io/solid.md

 ```

-Your goal should be "Adding Code" instead of "Chanding Code".
+Your goal should be "Adding Code" instead of "Changing Code".

 ### Liskov Substitution Principle

 The Liskov Substitution Principle states that:
-> "Let $(x) be a property provalbe about objects x of type T. Then $(y) should be true for all objects y of type S where S is a subtype of T."
+> "Let $(x) be a property provable about objects x of type T. Then $(y) should be true for all objects y of type S where S is a subtype of T."

 I didn't get that either.
 In a nutshell, what it says is _"Our program should run as it is, even if all the implementations of all defined interfaces are implemented by a different concrete class"_.